-Ouasi recovery in eating disorder recovery is when you have physically recovered, but you have not fully recovered mentally.
+In this blog, we will cover exactly what this is, the signs of it, and how to break free.
+Ouasi-recovery in eating disorder recovery is when you have physically recovered, but you have not fully recovered mentally.

 It is very common for people in recovery to get stuck at this point.
 Especially those recovery in from anorexia nervosa or bulimia nervosa.

-It’s important to be honest with yourself if you could be in quasi recovery
+It’s important to be honest with yourself.

-Signs of Quasi Recovery
+Signs of quasi-recovery